Last updated on February 13, 2023

 Does Deathtouch Kill a Player?

-Lethal deathtouch damage only applies to creature.
+Deathtouch damage does not kill players and lethal damage only applies to creatures.
 A creature with deathtouch can only kill a player if they deal enough damage to bring their life to 0 (or infect them with enough poison counters, or deal enough commander damage, or…).

 Does Deathtouch Apply to Planeswalkers?

+No, a creature with deathtouch can only kill a planeswalker if it deals enough damage to reduce its loyalty counters to 0 or less.
 Like I already mentioned, deathtouch only applies to creatures.
-A creature with deathtouch can only kill a planeswalker if it deals enough damage to reduce its loyalty counters to 0 or less.
 Unless you consider the effect of Hooded Blightfang.

 How Does Deathtouch Work with Multiple Blockers?